Mholscher/debtors/doc/source/ExternalAPI.rst

     unit-price
         The price per unit.
 The total for the line is unit * unit-price

+    debtor-preferences
+        The preferences of the client for the debtor system, currently how the debtor is contacted for the communication detailed below

+    bill-medium
+        The way the client receives bills.
+It can be mail for e-mail and post for postal

+    letter medium
+        The way the client receives bills.
+It can be mail for e-mail and post for postal

 The debtor system will answer a success message (:ref:`successmessage`).
 This successmessage wil have the format::